harmeetsingh7276/Microservices-ShoppingApp/README.md

 # API Gateway
 The API Gateway serves as a central entry point for clients to access all microservices.
 It handles client requests and routes them to the appropriate microservice.
 The API Gateway provides a unified interface and helps in enforcing security, rate limiting, and other cross-cutting concerns.

+# Spring Security Using Oauth2.0 (KeyCloak)
+Implement Spring security using KeyCloak.
+We have our Authorization Type as OAuth2.0.
+Steps to run security,KeyCloak and Get valid Token
+1. run command-> docker run -p 8181:8080 -e KEYCLOAK_ADMIN=admin -e KEYCLOAK_ADMIN_PASSWORD=admin quay.io/keycloak/keycloak:22.0.1 start-dev
+2.Check if the keycloak service is active-> docker ps 3.Refer the video in the reference folder to get to know the settings->keycloak_settings.mp4 4.After you get the settings done copy the secret client key and token url from the keycloak and open postman 5.Refer this video for postman setting->postman_config.mp4

+# Circuit Breaker using Resilience4j
+This is basically a fault tolerance mechanism.
+The need of this component with a practicle example could be Example : We order a product & it internally calls the inventory-service and if inventory-service fails to cater the request due to various reasons like
+1.If the service is down
+2.Timeout to respond to the request
+That's where this system comes into picture

+We have also implemented the Retry mechanism for the order service so that it tries 3 times before failing a request